Shin guards

 1. Hook & loop closure:

 However, it is very difficult for manufacturers to make the perfect length, since people’s lower legs and calves vary greatly in thickness.
 It doesn’t matter if the closure sticks out a bit or sits short on the Velcro.
-As long as there is enough Velcro left for the strap to stay in place.
+As long as there is enough Velcro adhesion left for the strap to stay in place.

 2. Two-sided closure: